 This video highlights a few of the innovative projects DoD ManTech has supported across DoD.

-The vision of the program is a responsive world-class manufacturing capability to affordably and rapidly meet Warfighter needs throughout the defense system life cycle.
+The vision of the program is a responsive, world-class manufacturing capability to affordability and rapidly meet warfighter needs throughout the defense system life cycle, within the Defense Industrial and Organic Base.

 Although DoD ManTech has a singular mission and shared strategic vision, all of the projects and initiatives are selected and executed through the Military Services and DoD Agencies.
 Each Component has its own ManTech program, with organization-specific processes, mandates, and procedures for executing their projects: